Accident at work

 - A lack of health and safety assessments

-What type of injuries are caused?
+What type of injuries are caused by defective work equipment?

 Whatever the injury that you or a loved one sustained due to defective equipment, if someone else's negligence was to blame - or even partly to blame – contact us to discuss the possibility of making a with an expert lawyer.

-Who is responsible for maintaining equipment?
+Who is responsible for maintaining equipment at work?

 If your employer owns and provides the equipment that you use, then they're responsible for making sure that it's properly maintained and safe to use.
 Even if they contract maintenance out to a third party, every employer has a duty of care to their employees, meaning that in most cases, any claim for injury compensation will be made against the employers' liability insurance that every employer is legally obliged to hold.